 In 2005, the Los Angeles City Council adopted several measures that authorized funding and staff to undertake a comprehensive, citywide historic resource survey.
 The Getty, through the Getty Foundation, entered into an agreement with the city to provide financial support to the city over five years to underwrite a portion of the survey costs.
-As the city reaches key milestones, the Getty will match the city's financial commitment to the survey.
-The GCI will continue to provide technical assistance to the city through a combination of consultants and research.
+As the city has reached key milestones, the Getty has matched the city's financial commitment to the survey.
+The GCI provided advisory support to establish the survey process.

 The city's, Office of Historic Resources (OHR), created within the Department of City Planning in 2006, is responsible for directing the citywide survey, called SurveyLA.
 Survey LA covers the entire city and identifies resources dating from approximately 1865 to 1980.

 A team of historic preservation consultants and historians undertook the initial phase of the survey project drafting a citywide historic context statement, development of a field data collection application and a Field Guide to Survey Evaluation.
 Field surveys were initiated in 2010 and are ongoing, and SurveyLA is planned to be completed in 2017.